California Contractor Bond

 There is a physical license card offered by CSLB for $25, but it’s not required.
 All bonds are electronically kept on record by CSLB, so a physical card is not necessary.
 If a customer wants to verify your license, you can ask them to look you up on the CSLB’s license check page.

-Some bonding agencies tout their own physical cards as a marketing tactic. but in reality, these cards serve no purpose and have no relation to CSLB.
-Physical cards and mailing out physical cards also add additional cost to the bonding process, which often get passed on to the contractors.
+Some bonding agencies tout their own physical cards as a marketing tactic.
+However, in reality, these cards serve no purpose and have no relation to CSLB.
+Physical cards also add additional cost to the bonding process, which are often passed on to the contractors.
 Therefore SuretyNow does not offer physical cards as proof of bonding.

 Does CSLB enforce the bond?

-CSLB does enforce the bond actively, and doing paid contract work without a license can result in fines and imprisonment (Business & Professions Code 7028).
+CSLB does enforce the bond actively.
+Doing paid contract work with more than $500 on a single project without a license can result in fines and imprisonment (Business & Professions Code 7028).
 CSLB enforces the bond through investigating customer complaints and running monthly sting operations throughout California.
-CSLB receives roughly 20,000 complaints about unlicensed contractors annually, and their sting operations are highly effective.
+CSLB receives roughly 20,000 complaints about unlicensed contractors annually and runs highly effective sting operations to go after these complaints.
 In June 2019, CSLB ran three undercover sting operations and 46 sweep operations around California which resulted in 169 legal actions against contractors.
 These investigations are conducted by investigators from CSLB’s Statewide Investigative Fraud Team (SWIFT).

 How can I avoid claims on my California contractor license bond?